Fallin' in Love (Hamilton, Joe Frank & Reynolds song)

-"Fallin' In Love" is a song recorded and released by the trio of Hamilton, Joe Frank & Reynolds.
-The song was written by band member Dan Hamilton.
+"Fallin' In Love" is a song by American music trio Hamilton, Joe Frank & Reynolds.
+It was written by band member Dan Hamilton and featured on the trio's third studio album by the same name (1975).

 Charts

-Released in the summer of 1975, the song became the group's second Top 10 hit on the Billboard Hot 100 chart in the U.S. (following 1971's "Don't Pull Your Love" which peaked at #4), and it was their only song to reach the #1 position on this chart.
-It was also the only pop #1 hit for the Playboy Records label.
+Released in mid-1975, the song became the group's second top-10 hit on the Billboard Hot 100 chart in the US (following 1971's "Don't Pull Your Love" which peaked at number four), and it was their only song to reach number one on this chart.
+It was also the only pop number-one hit for the Playboy Records label.

-"Fallin' in Love" was also a #1 hit on the adult contemporary chart in the U.S. for one week in 1975.
+"Fallin' in Love" was also a number-one hit on the Billboard Easy Listening chart in the US for one week in 1975.
 In addition, the song reached number twenty-four on Billboards Hot Soul Singles chart.